 As a general rule, I wil not negotiate the terms of a separation agreement with someone who does not have a lawyer.
 In some cases I will have my own client pay for his or her spouse to see a lawyer.
 If the situation is particularly high-conflict, we may put the matter before the court where negotiations can take place with some guidance from a judge.

-One of the first thingswe do when we open a new file is review the parties' Facebook pages.
+If you are in the midst of a separation and there is conflict, you need to be careful in how you communicate.
+One of the first things we do when we open a new file is google the parties and look at your Facebook pages.
 I am constantly amazed by what people post online or write in emails and text messages.
-If you are in the midst of a separation and there is conflict, you need to be extremely careful in how you communicate.
 Before you send a nasty or sarcastic email, picture yourself reading that same message out loud in a courtroom.
-I have ‘won’ cases by having a party read their own offensive messages or try to explain a nasty post.
+I have ‘won’ cases by having a party read their own offensive messages or try to explain nasty posts.
 No one has ever been successful in family court because of his or her Facebook page.